WilmarvdPlas/IPRWC-Frontend/README.md

 # IPRWC-Frontend
-Front-end repository for assignment of the "IPRWC" module at the "University of Applied Sciences Leiden".
+Front-end repository for assignment of the IPRWC module at the University of Applied Sciences Leiden.
 The assigment consisted of creating a webshop.
 The front end of the webshop was created using the Angular framework and the back end was created in Java, using the Spring Boot framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.